Fishing Report

 Fishing Conditions:

 For those adventurous enough to make the trip, the Lost can produce some large fish this time of year.
-There will be some baetis hatches during the warmest parts of the day, however nymphing or fishing streamers is going to produce the most fish.
+There will be some baetis and midge hatches during the warmest parts of the day, however nymphing or fishing streamers is going to produce the most fish.
 With low water flows, make sure to employ a stealthy approach as to not spook any fish.
 Cover lots of water and look for deep holding water.

 • Flow:

-137 CFS
+616 CFS

-Clarity: Excellent
+Clarity: Off-color

 Recommended Fly Patterns: Rubber Legs, Zebra Midge, Worms, Pheasant Tails, Worms, Small Streamers.